 - Optional garnish: thinly sliced green onion, sesame seeds

 - Preheat oven to 425°F. Spread broccoli, mushroom caps, and red onion on a large rimmed baking sheet.
 Toss with olive oil, ½ tsp. of the salt, and black pepper.
 Bake for 23 to 27 minutes, tossing once halfway through.

-- While veggies roast, prepare quinoa by combining quinoa with 2 cups water and remaining ½ tsp salt in a saucepan.
+- Meanwhile, prepare quinoa by combining quinoa with 2 cups water and remaining ½ tsp salt in a saucepan.
 Bring mixture to a boil, reduce to a simmer, cover and cook until water is absorbed, about 12 to 15 minutes.
-Remove from heat and let steam, covered, 5 additional minutes.
-Fluff with a fork.
+Remove from heat and let steam, covered, 5 additional minutes; fluff with a fork.

-- Whisk vinegar, sesame oil, miso, turmeric, and ginger in a small bowl until smooth.
+- Prepare sauce by whisking vinegar, sesame oil, miso, turmeric, and ginger in a small bowl until smooth.

-- Divide quinoa and veggies evenly into each of 3 or 4 bowls.
-Drizzle miso-turmeric dressing overtop.
+- Divide quinoa and veggies evenly into each of 3 or 4 bowls and spoon miso-turmeric dressing overtop.
 Garnish with cashews and green onion, if desired.